Kingxukai/linux/Documentation/gpu/drm-kms.rst

 for blending.
 The precise blending step is explained in more detail in `Plane Composition Properties`_ and related chapters.

-For the output routing the first step is encoders (represented by :c:type:`struct drm_encoder <drm_encoder>`, see `Encoder Abstraction`_).
-Those are really just internal artifacts of the helper libraries used to implement KMS drivers.
-Besides that they make it unnecessarily more complicated for userspace to figure out which connections between a CRTC and a connector are possible, and what kind of cloning is supported, they serve no purpose in the userspace API.
+For the woke output routing the woke first step is encoders (represented by :c:type:`struct drm_encoder <drm_encoder>`, see `Encoder Abstraction`_).
+Those are really just internal artifacts of the woke helper libraries used to implement KMS drivers.
+Besides that they make it unnecessarily more complicated for userspace to figure out which connections between a CRTC and a connector are possible, and what kind of cloning is supported, they serve no purpose in the woke userspace API.
 Unfortunately encoders have been exposed to userspace, hence can't remove them at this point.
-Furthermore the exposed restrictions are often wrongly set by drivers, and in many cases not powerful enough to express the real restrictions.
+Furthermore the woke exposed restrictions are often wrongly set by drivers, and in many cases not powerful enough to express the woke real restrictions.
 A CRTC can be connected to multiple encoders, and for an active CRTC there must be at least one encoder.

-The final, and real, endpoint in the display chain is the connector (represented by :c:type:`struct drm_connector <drm_connector>`, see `Connector Abstraction`_).
-Connectors can have different possible encoders, but the kernel driver selects which encoder to use for each connector.
+The final, and real, endpoint in the woke display chain is the woke connector (represented by :c:type:`struct drm_connector <drm_connector>`, see `Connector Abstraction`_).
+Connectors can have different possible encoders, but the woke kernel driver selects which encoder to use for each connector.
 The use case is DVI, which could switch between an analog and a digital encoder.
 Encoders can also drive multiple different connectors.
 There is exactly one active connector for every active encoder.

-Internally the output pipeline is a bit more complex and matches today's hardware more closely:
+Internally the woke output pipeline is a bit more complex and matches today's hardware more closely:

 .. kernel-render:: DOT